 “Sasha has a Dacha in Sochi”…..these words taunted me throughout my Russian CD course some years ago.
-It was a catch phrase, part of a jingle designed to tell the student that it was time to wrap things up at the end of a lesson before moving on with the program.
+It was a catch phrase, part of a jingle just before the end of a lesson.

 Beach and Sunshine

-The town mostly hits the headlines these days when it hosts the annual Russian Formula One Grand Prix, or when it’s the chosen venue for a notable international convention of some kind.
-Sochi was also the venue for 2014 Winter Olympics which was definately odd for a location known for beaches and sunshine.
+The town hits the headlines these days when it hosts the Russian Formula One Grand Prix, or when it’s the chosen location for an international convention of some kind.
+Sochi was also the venue for 2014 Winter Olympics and most recently also part of the 2018 FIFA World Cup circuit.

 The narrow Black Sea riviera road twisted its way around the limestone outcrops under the warm June sun.
-I caught occasional glimpses of the sea in the openings between the bushes and trees just off the road to my right.
-The water sparkled for a few short instances before it vanished from sight, sometimes for a mile or two, and then reappeared glittering to the horizon.
+I caught occasional glimpses of the sea in the openings between the bushes and trees to the side of the road.
+The water sparkled for a few short instances before it vanished from sight, sometimes for a mile or two before it reappeared, glittering to the horizon.

-There were magnificent Stone Pine trees to admire, just like the ones I knew from the Mediterranean with high dark green canopies that offered welcome relief along the road from the biting sun and littered the ground with twiggy pine needles all over the ground in the shady lay bus whenever I stoped for a gulp of water.
+There were magnificent pine trees to admire, just like the ones I knew from the Mediterranean with high dark green canopies that offered welcome relief from the hot tar and the blistering rays of the sun.
+There twiggy pine needles all over the ground in the shady lay bus whenever I stoped for a gulp of water.

 The scenery however, was no Mediterranean landscape.
-The pine trees, to start with, were not as dominant as they so often are along the coastlines of Italy, Spain and France.
-On the eastern coast of the Black Sea it was the ash and sycamore that claimed most of the scenery at the water’s edge.
-Also, the symphony of tireless cicadas that pace the hot mediterranean summer days was totally absent here and there was no real “buzz” from insects in the foliage at all.
-It actually felt very still, a little eerie and different to what I had expected.
+The pine trees were not as dominant as they are along the coast of Italy, Spain and France.
+On the eastern coast of the Black Sea it was the ash and sycamore that claimed most of the space at the water’s edge.
+Also, the symphony of tireless cicadas that pace the hot summer days by the mediterranean were totally absent on the road to Sochi with no real “buzz” from insects in the foliage at all.
+It felt very still, a little eerie and different to what I had expected.
 Then, I caught a glimpse of the first beaches with sun bathers and early Holliday makers as well.
 I had hoped for brilliant white or grey sand but once more, contrary to my expectations what I saw were pebbles and rocks.
 The water was dark, bluish and green in tinge, never quite as clear and inviting as the turquoise waters of Greece or Spain.
-I guessed the Black Sea must have earned it’s name this way, though I’m sure there’s probably another story to that.
+I couldn’t help wondering whether the Black Sea earned it’s name this way, though I’m sure there’s another story to that.

 Sochi greeted me with tall hotel blocks, traffic and busy shopping centres no different to other family holiday resorts around the world.
 Young couples with children eating ice cream crowded the pavements while the elderly mostly sat on benches in the shade.
 Powerful German sports cars ploughed up and down the main coast strip and contended the road with American Harley’s, Italian and Japanese sports bikes.
-This was clearly a place for the show of affluence.
-Accommodation wasn’t cheap either and I struggled to find a room for less than fifty Euro.
+This was clearly a place to show off show affluence.
+Accommodation wasn’t cheap either and I struggled to find a room for less than fifty Euro a night.

 There was definitely something about downtown Sochi that reeked of nostalgia.
-Most of the hotel architecture was grim and boring.
-It looked like the construction work had been done in a hurry in the late sixties and seventies without much thought for design.
+Most of the hotel architecture was frankly grim and … boring.
+It looked like lots of the construction work had been done in a hastily in the late sixties and seventies perhaps without much thought for design.
 Now the poor quality cement was crumbling away from the block buildings some of which looked more derelict than others.
 The pebbly beaches in front of the hotel complexes appeared to be a little dull, narrow and cramped and walking bare bare foot on the pebbles, uninviting.
-The odd stretches of soft grey sand were few and far apart.
+The odd stretches of soft grey sand were few, minimal.

-However, family fun and atmosphere was everywhere to see with excited children playing with delight in the water and watchful mothers and fathers close by.
-Water scooters for rent and floating “banana raft” rides were available as well.
-Also, there was no shortage of blaring Russian dance music from bars and restaurants especially on the “Primorskaya Ulitsa” promenade where most of the beachfront action took place.
+However, family fun and atmosphere was everywhere to behold with excited children playing in the water, watchful parents close by.
+Water scooters for hire and floating “banana raft” rides were available as well.
+Also, there was no shortage of Russian dance music from bars and restaurants especially on the “Primorskaya Ulitsa” promenade where most of the beachfront evening action took place.

-After dark I found that night life offered a variety of open air bars with the usual lights, lasers and DJs playing Russian music.
-Young couples danced side by side with older ones.
+After dark I found that night life offered a variety of open air bars with the lights, lasers and DJs playing even more Russian dance music.
+Young couples threw shapes on the dance floor, older ones joined in.
 Sons and daughters danced with parents and grandparents while small kids darted around mischievously.
-It was a family atmosphere for sure although this did not deter the adults from the consumption of outstanding amounts of alcohol in a stereotypical Russian way.
-I couldn’t help noticing how the dancing became more and more imaginative as the hours went by.
+It was a family atmosphere for sure but this hardly deterred the adults from consuming outstanding amounts of alcohol in a stereotypical Russian way and I couldn’t help noticing how the dancing became more and more creative and lopsided as the hours went by.

 The Olympic Park